learn-co-curriculum/ruby-yield-practice-blocks-procs-and-lambdas/README.md

 ## Procs

-Procs are a type of closure in Ruby that behave very similarly to blocks with a few key differences:
+Procs are a type of closure in Ruby that behave very similarly to blocks but with a few key differences:

-* a proc can be assigned to a local variable
+  * a proc can be assigned to a local variable,
-* a proc instance is executed by calling the `call` method on it
+  * a proc instance is executed by calling the `call` method on it, and
-* more than one proc can be passed to a method
+  * more than one proc can be passed to a method.

 But essentially, **a proc is a block turned into an object by being assigned to an instance of the Proc class.**